pathwaycom/pathway/examples/projects/web-scraping/README.md

 2. **Content Extraction**: Uses `news-please` to fetch and parse article content
 3. **Data Processing**: Cleans and normalizes article data

-The main function `scrape_articles()` is a generator that yields article data with options for:
+The main function `scrape_articles()` is a generator that yields article data with the configurable refresh intervals.
-- Including or excluding metadata
-- Operating in static or streaming mode
-- Configuring refresh intervals

 ### scraping_pathway.py